build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 >If the distribution of revenue is fat-tailed, vendors should be trying to insert their software into as many customers as possible, as cheaply as possible.

 Exactly right.
-Moreover, Nnamdi's blog contains the detail and explanation for why CAC_per_segment is a key metric for Ockam during our Inside Sales phase.
+Moreover, Nnamdi's blog contains the detail to why CACs-by-segment are key metrics during our Inside Sales phase.
 Simply, we are gathering data then analyzing on our Tails.

 ## Battery Ventures